AstrobioMike/AstrobioMike.github.io/bash/six_commands.md

 layout: main
 title: Six glorious commands worth getting to know
 categories: [bash, tutorial]
+redirect_to: /unix/six-glorious-commands
 permalink: /bash/six_commands
 ---

 {% include _bash_6_commands_toc.html %}

 {% include _side_tab_bash.html %}

+# UPDATE
+**This section has been updated and moved to the [Unix Crash Course here](https://astrobiomike.github.io/unix/unix-intro), this page only remains for archival purposes.**

 If you aren't already moderately comfortable with working at the command line, I recommended you run through the [intro to bash page](/bash/bash_intro_binder){:target="_blank"} page first.
 And if you see something here you aren't familiar with, you will be able to find it there.